-It’s been a long journey.
-You’ve made it through a major surgery or illness, spent days, weeks, or even months recovering in short-term rehab, and are now strong enough to return home.
+It’s been quite a journey.
+You’ve made it through a major surgery or illness, spent days, weeks, or possibly months recovering in short-term rehab, and are now strong enough to return home.

 But how can you be sure that you’ll have a safe, successful and stress-free transition back to your residence?
 How can you help to ensure your condition will continue to improve, and that you won’t develop a complication that would require re-admission to the hospital?